-We are a clinical stage biopharmaceutical company with a limited operating history and have incurred losses since our formation.
-We incurred net losses of \$10,346,395 and \$2,473,627 for each of the years ended December 31, 2020 and 2019.
-As of December 31, 2020, we had an accumulated deficit of \$27,965,105.
+We are a development-stage biotechnology company with a limited operating history and have incurred losses since our formation.
+We incurred net losses of \$15,960,268 and \$10,346,395 for each of the years ended December 31, 2021 and 2020.
+As of December 31, 2021, we had an accumulated deficit of \$43,925,373.
 We have not commercialized any products and have never generated revenue from the commercialization of any product.
 To date, we have devoted most of our financial resources to research and development, including our preclinical and clinical work, and to intellectual property.